e9ctrl/vd/README.md

 [![Go Report](https://goreportcard.com/badge/github.com/e9ctrl/vd)](https://goreportcard.com/report/github.com/e9ctrl/vd)
 ![coverage](https://raw.githubusercontent.com/e9ctrl/vd/badges/.badges/main/coverage.svg)

-# vd
+# vd (virtual device)
-In the complex realm of device integration, aligning multiple software layers is essential.
-However, if the communication layer falls short, the work invested in the subsequent layers may not bring value to the end-user.

-Recognizing this challenge, this project was conceived to streamline the testing of communication layer and accelerate the process.
-Its design prioritizes simplicity in device testing, paving the way for effortless communication evaluations, particularly in CI/CD environments.
+vd is a tool for simulating devices that communicate using stream-based protocols, enabling testing of communication layers and accelerated device integration.

 ![](readme.gif)

 # For who?
-- Control system engineers who need to integrate a device:
+- Control system engineers integrating devices that are:
-    - That they don't have access to.
-    - Whose access is restricted.
-    - Accompanied by outdated documentation.
-    - Where sending command data might be hazardous.
+    - Inaccessible
+    - Access-restricted
+    - Poorly documented
+    - Potentially hazardous to send commands to

-- Device suppliers keen on seamless integration of their device into a client's system.
+- Device suppliers aiming for seamless integration of their devices into client systems
-- Security experts wanting to check if the IOC genuinely sends what it's supposed to.
+- Security experts validating the integrity of IOC communication
-- Everyone aiming to enhance the quality of their integrations.
+- Anyone seeking to enhance the quality of their device integrations

+# Quick Start
+1. Install vd by downloading the appropriate binary for your operating system.
+2. Create a `vdfile` configuration file describing the device communication (see example below).
+3. Launch vd with the path to your `vdfile`: `$ vd <path to vdfile>`
+4. Connect to the simulated device on port `:9999` using an IOC or telnet.
+5. Interact with the device parameters via the HTTP API on port `:8080`.

 # How It Works
 The `vd` tool can simulate devices that communicate using stream-based communication, i.e., those that can be integrated using StreamDevice.
 Creating a simulator doesn't require programming; communication is described in a file called `vdfile`.